kkinnear/zprint/doc/options/community.md

 Look at the indent of "with-open only allows Symbols in bindings".
 It is different.
 In the first example, all lists in code are indented by
-2. In the second, only known body functions are indented by 2.
+2. In the second, only known body functions are indented by 2 when formatted with a flow.
+Note that unless you tell zprint that functions that you define are "body" functions by making them at least `:none-body` in the `:fn-map`, then whenever your functions are formatted with a flow they will be indented by 1, not 2 spaces.

 ## How to get community endorsed formatting?